by321/ffmask/readme.md

 - You can then select filters and click on "Filter Mask" to apply filters to the selected mask.
 A new, filtered mask will be generated.
 - The combined view image box lets you see the masked input image (input*mask/255, basically using mask as an alpah channel), mask image, and input image.
 All these images can be downloaded.

-The GUI is built using gradio.
+The GUI is built using gradio version 5.44.1.

 ## CLI Usage